New Year's Evil (film): Production

+Filming

 Principal photography mainly took place in and around Los Angeles, California.
-The shoot began in Los Angeles, California, on 15 October 1979 and was completed in 18 days, on time for the film to release two months later for the New Year's holiday.
+The shoot began in Los Angeles, on October 15, 1980 and was completed in 18 days, on time for the film to release two months later for the New Year's holiday.
 According to Thomas E. Ackerman, Director of Photography, they were "using one of the last Cinemobile production vans in which all camera, lighting, and grip equipment was compartmentalized on a single vehicle, with an on-board generator...one Brute arc...my only 'big gun' for night exteriors, along with a couple of Maxi-brutes and four big-eye 10ks...In fact, it is amazing what you can accomplish with very little."

 The end credits give "Special Thanks to Bill 'Godfather of Rock and Roll' Gazzarri."

 Themes

 The motivation for the villain in New Year's Evil, similar to other slasher films, is revenge.
 Ebert said the film "has music as its gimmick."
 Chuck Blystone for The Pantagraph contends "If the movie does have a message, it is that violence begets violence".

-Film scholar John Kenneth Muir notes Sullivan is "squarely in the Norman Bates mold; someone driven to violence by his family relationships" citing the Incantation: "You've castrated me.
-And that is not nice." – Richard Sullivan (Kip Niven) explains his motivation.
+Film scholar John Kenneth Muir notes Sullivan is "squarely in the Norman Bates mold; someone driven to violence by his family relationships," citing the killer's incantation, "You've castrated me.
+And that is not nice."

 Release

 New Year's Evil was theatrically released in the United States on December 19, 1980, by Cannon Film Distributors.
-It screened theatrically throughout the US and UK through 1983 then rarely again until 2008, most prominently at Quentin Tarantino's New Beverly Cinema in Los Angeles, California.
+It screened theatrically throughout the US and UK through 1983 then rarely again until 2008, most prominently at Quentin Tarantino's New Beverly Cinema.

-From 1983 New Year's Evil played continuously on television network and cable stations.
-From 1983 onwards, Elvira's Movie Macabre featured the full-length film.
+Beginning in 1983, New Year's Evil played on Elvira's Movie Macabre.

+Home media

 New Year's Evil was released on DVD through on-demand pressings from Metro-Goldwyn-Mayer's Limited Edition Collection on June 28, 2012.
 Scream Factory, a subsidiary of Shout!
 Factory, released the film on Blu-ray on February 24, 2015.